pixelhandler/jQuery-MenuTree-Plugin/README.md

 * Demo of the plugin behavior showing both lists and definition list...
 [Demo](http://rant.cc/z9V)

-* Status : New plugin, give it a try!
+* Status: New plugin, give it a try!

+* Event delegation for Click event binding to tree/list element, instead of binding to each anchor

-* Tracer plugin added and featured with demo.
+* Tracer plugin featured with demo.

 * Blog post for MenuTree plugin on my blog...
 [Blog](http://rant.cc/SC2 )